 Another incident is from my final year at Burn Hall.
 I was the captain of the Pluto House.
-On the sports day, Mrs Molly Abdullah was the chief guest and had to give away the prizes.
+On the sports day, Mrs. Molly Abdullah was the chief guest and had to give away the prizes.
 Our house was one of the contenders for the Best House trophy.
-We were holding our breaths when the best house was to be announced.
+We were holding our breath when the best house was to be announced.
 When finally Pluto House was announced, I could not control my happiness.
-I jumped on to the podium and literally snatched the trophy from Mrs Abdullah.
-It was considered very rude as I had been told to bow politely and be gracious… My mother who was in the audience could not hide her embarrassment.
+I jumped onto the podium and literally snatched the trophy from Mrs. Abdullah.
+It was considered very rude as I had been told to bow politely and be gracious.
+My mother who was in the audience could not hide her embarrassment.

 From what we have come to understand that you have had an interesting journey once you finished your academics?
 Do share your professional journey.

-S. Zutshi: Before I touch the tracks of professional journey, I would like to share with your that after passing engineering in Electronics and Communcations from the Regional Engineering College (NIT), Surathkal, Mangalore University, I worked for a while in Delhi.
-This period kind of matured me much in terms of career aspirations and I decided to add more qualification.
+S. Zutshi: Before I touch the tracks of my professional journey, I would like to share with you that after passing engineering in Electronics and Communications from the Regional Engineering College (NIT), Surathkal, Mangalore University, I worked for a while in Delhi.
+This period kind of matured me much in terms of career aspirations and I decided to add more qualifications.
 I went for Masters in Management (MMS) course from Sydenham Institute of Management & Research & Entrepreneurship Education, University of Bombay.
 After completing my MMS, I entered the FMCG sector.
-I worked in various companies like Coke, Perfetti, Henkel and Britannia for over 18 years.
-The last assignment was as Chief Operating officer with Lava International Ltd. The areas or the functions I was involved in were sales, distribution, supply chain and finally General Management.
+I worked in various companies like Coke, Perfetti, Henkel, and Britannia for over 18 years.
+My last assignment was as Chief Operating Officer with Lava International Ltd. The areas or the functions I was involved in were sales, distribution, supply chain, and finally General Management.
 The combination and the experience which I had here helped to take the next step in my career.

 Before coming to the next step, What made you take up engineering?